-George Mason University Career Services is seeking two enthusiastic and energetic individual for the position of Industry Career Advisor.
+George Mason University, Career Services is seeking two enthusiastic and energetic individuals for the position of Industry Career Advisor in Science or Health.
 George Mason University has a strong institutional commitment to the achievement of excellence and diversity among its faculty and staff, and strongly encourages candidates to apply who will enrich Mason's academic and culturally inclusive environment.

 Individual and Group Career Advising:

-Serve as center expert within assigned industry areas, maintaining current information on recruiting practices, timelines, and industry trends;
+Serve as the Center expert within assigned industry area(s), maintaining current information on recruiting practices, timelines, and industry trends;

-Educate and prepare students on the specifics of their job/internship search strategy, including document review, networking techniques, interview preparation, and salary negotiation;
+Educate and prepare students on the specifics of their job/internship search strategy and graduate school application process, including document review, networking techniques, interview prep, and salary negotiation;

 Assist students in leveraging the use of social media and other technology in their search strategy;

-Present educational workshops on a variety of career topics and collaborate with staff to create, customize, and execute employer/alumni/student networking events and educational panels; and
+Present educational workshops (in-person and virtually) on a variety of career topics and collaborate with staff to create, customize, and execute employer/alumni/student networking events and educational panels;

-Consider the needs of academic stakeholders and provide industry-specific programming that meets the interests of Mason students and employers.
+Consider the needs of academic stakeholders, particularly College of Science and/or College of Health and Human Services and provide industry-specific programming that meets the interests of Mason students and employers;

-Increase internship and full-time recruiting efforts by promoting Mason students and alumni to the local, regional, and national employers;
+Increase internship and full-time recruiting opportunities by promoting Mason students and alumni to local, regional, and national employers;

-Maintain up-to-date knowledge of recruiting and market trends to share regularly with all center staff members.
+Maintain up-to-date knowledge of recruiting and market trends to share regularly with Career Center staff members.

 Cross-Functional Teams and University Initiatives:

-Serve on various cross-functional teams to promote the vision and direction of University Career Services, and contribute to the strategic planning in order to evolve center services and programs;
+Serve on various cross-functional teams to promote the vision and direction of University Career Services;

-Represent Mason and the center in local and national professional associations and conferences in order to stay current with industry standards and changes, revise programs to reflect trends, and increase the center's visibility among professionals in the field; and
+Represent Mason and the Center in local and national professional associations and conferences in order to stay current with industry standards and changes, revise programs to reflect trends, and increase the Center's visibility among professionals in the field;

-Participate in university committees providing representation of the career center on community issues.
+Participate in University Life (student affairs division) and George Mason University activities and committees providing representation of the Career Center on community issues.

-Collaborative and team oriented work style and the ability to multitask and thrive in a changing, dynamic environment; and
+Collaborative and team-oriented work style and the ability to successfully manage multiple commitments and thrive in a changing, dynamic environment;

-Working knowledge of career services management software (e.g., Symplicity, Handshake); and
+Working knowledge of career services management software (e.g., Handshake);

 Salary: Commensurate with education and experience.